 He loved and was active in all sports, but his greatest love was Baseball and Wrestling.
 He coached Little League Baseball and Bantam Wrestling for many years and was a wrestling official for over 25 years.

-Ladd Holman led Delta High School to 9 consecutive Wrestling State Championships from 1985-1993 and still holds this record with the UHSAA.
+Holman led Delta High School to nine consecutive Wrestling State Championships from 1985-1993 and still holds this record with the UHSAA.

-Ben was recruited for football and wrestling by the BYU Cougars.
-He wound up becoming a two-time All-American wrestler (second- and third-place finishes in the NCAA championships) and a two-time Western Athletic Conference champion at 190 pounds 1973-74.
-He returned to BYU as an Assistant Wrestling Coach.
-He compiled a collegiate career record of 116 wins and 8 losses.
-He was the WAC champion in 1973 and 1974 and never lost a match to a WAC opponent.
-He received the great honor of NCAA East-West All-Star team in 1974.
-BYU 1983 Hall of Fame Inductee.
+Ohai was recruited for football and wrestling by BYU.
+He wound up becoming a two-time All-American wrestler (second and third-place finishes in the NCAA championships) and a two-time Western Athletic Conference champion at 190 pounds (1973-74).
+He returned to BYU as an Assistant Wrestling Coach and also was the head coach at Spanish Fork HS and Cottonwood HS.
+He compiled a collegiate career record of 116 -8 .
+Ohai never lost a match to a WAC opponent.
+He received the great honor of wrestling in the NCAA East-West All-Star team in 1974.
+He is also a BYU 1983 Hall of Fame Inductee.
+His daughter Megan played soccer for USC while his other daughter Kealia played at North Carolina and currently plays professionally for the Houston Dash.

-Inducted in the Utah Amateur Wrestling Foundation (UAWF) Hall of Fame in 2008.
 Thompson coached the Payson wrestling program from 1997-2000 and led to the Lions to their first-ever state championship in the sport in 1998.
 In the following season the Lions took second as a team but crowned five individual champions.
-4A Coach of the Year 1998.
-He also coached at Brighton HS & Lehi HS
+He was the 4A Coach of the Year 1998.
+He also coached at Brighton HS and Lehi HS.

-Cael Sanderson attend Wasatch High School in Heber City, Utah.
-He was a four time Utah State High School Champion (1994-1997) and compiled a career High School record of 127-3.
-Also an all-region performer in football.
+Sanderson attended Wasatch High School in Heber City, Utah.
+He was a 4-time Utah State High School Champion (1994-1997) and compiled a career High School record of 127-3.
+He won a NHSCA national title in 1997.
+He was also an all-region performer in football.

-After High School Cael attended Iowa State University where he became the first and only undefeated four-time NCAA Champion (1999-2002).
-In 2004 Cael became an Olympic Gold medalist and in 2003 was a World Silver medalist.
+After High School Sanderson attended Iowa State University where he became the first and only undefeated four-time NCAA Champion (1999-2002) finishing with a 159-0 mark.
+In 2004, Sanderson became an Olympic Gold medalist and in 2003 was a World Silver medalist.

-In thirty three years of teaching and 25 years of coaching Dennis accomplished 9 State Championships in wrestling and 1 in golf while at Uintah High School before leaving in 1977.
+In 33 years of teaching and 25 years of coaching Preece won nine State Championships in wrestling and one in golf while at Uintah High School before leaving in 1977.
 He invited the best wrestling teams to his "Tournament of Champions" which is now one of the biggest and best tournaments in the country.
-He coached nearly 50 state championships and around 300 state placers.
-Dennis earned Coach of the Year award five different times and won the National Coach of the Year award in 1976 for Amateur Wrestling News.

 When asked about his most memorable moment in coaching Coach Henry said, "When I first got into coaching all I wanted to have was one state champion."